sumsted/tiltedcontactsheet/README.md

 of a scene.
 In some sections of the scene he would rate the camera slightly.
 This distortion had an interesting effect on the image.
 Unfortunately, I cannot recall the artists name.
 I do remember that one of his images was of a castle.

-This code creates a similar effect byt cutting up an image into frames, rotating some of the frames and then combining the frames to form a contact sheet.
+This code creates a similar effect by cutting up an image into frames, rotating some of the frames and then combining the frames to form a contact sheet.

 There is a problem in that the axis of rotation for affected frames is the center of the large image.
 Instead the center